teemtee/testcloud/README.rst

 Packages:
  - libvirt
+ - python2-libvirt
- - libvirt-python
+ - python3-libvirt
  - libguestfs
  - libguestfs-tools
- - python-requests (for whatever python version you're running)
+ - python2-requests
+ - python3-requests

 Optional (if you plan on running or working on the tests):
  - python2-pytest
+ - python3-pytest
+ - python2-pytest-cov
- - python-pytest-cov
+ - python3-pytest-cov

 All of these packages are in the Fedora repos (and likely other distros as well).